yur-ochka/SelfAssessment/Skills/JavaScript.md

   - globalThis
   - window
   - getters and setters
-  - __proto__
+  - proto
-  - prototype
+  - prototype: 👂 heard
   - equality operators
   - logical operators
   - bitwise operators
   - ternary operator
-  - void
+  - void: 👂 heard
   - yield
-  - await
+  - await: 👂 heard
   - template literal
-  - strict mode
+  - strict mode: 👂 heard
   - delete
-  - in
+  - in: 🖐 used
   - super
-  - Symbol
+  - Symbol: 🖐 used
   - Reflect
 - Statements
-  - if
+  - if: 🖐 used
-  - while
+  - while: 🖐 used
-  - do..while
+  - do..while: 🖐 used
-  - for
+  - for: 🖐 used
-  - for..in
+  - for..in: 🖐 used
-  - for..of
+  - for..of: 🖐 used
   - for await
-  - throw
+  - throw: 🖐 used
-  - break
+  - break: 🖐 used
-  - continue
+  - continue: 🖐 used
-  - import
+  - import: 👂 heard
-  - export
+  - export: 👂 heard
-  - label
+  - label: 👂 heard
-  - try..catch
+  - try..catch: 🖐 used
-  - switch
+  - switch: 🖐 used
-  - class
+  - class: 🖐 used
-  - new Error
+  - new Error: 🖐 used
   - with
 - Functions
-  - function declaration
+  - function declaration: 🖐 used
-  - function expression
+  - function expression: 🖐 used
-  - return
+  - return: 🖐 used
-  - default parameters
+  - default parameters: 🖐 used
-  - functional object
+  - functional object: 👂 heard
 - Data structures
-  - Array
+  - Array: 🖐 used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays: 🖐 used
-  - Map
+  - Map: 🖐 used
-  - Set
+  - Set: 👂 heard
-  - undefined
+  - undefined: 🖐 used
-  - null
+  - null: 🖐 used
   - Proxy
   - weak collections
   - timers
   - EventEmitter
   - RegExp
   - Date
-  - BigInt
+  - BigInt: 👂 heard
 - Infrastructure
   - V8
-  - Node.js
+  - Node.js: 👂 heard
   - npm
   - prettier
   - MDN